Last updated: August 2026

 Managing secure access to Kubernetes clusters is critical, especially when giving third-party vendors read-only access.
-In this guide, we’ll show you step-by-step how to create a service account (SA) with read-only permissions, generate a bearer token (Access token), and create a working kubeconfig for both vanilla Kubernetes and VMware TKGI clusters.
+In this guide, I will show you step-by-step, how to create a service account (SA) with read-only permissions, generate a bearer token (Access token), and create a working kubeconfig for both vanilla Kubernetes and other Kubernetes distributions (VMware TKGI clusters, TKG VKS, AKS, EKS, GKS, OpenShift, Rancher)

 Background